-File No. 10965: Denning House
+File No. 11076: Public Safety Building

-ASA Application Submitted 11/02/2017

-ASA Application Submitted: 11/08/2016

-ASA Approved: 02/02/2017

-Status as of 08/31/17: Under construction.
-Expected completion in Fall 2018.

-Project Description: Denning House will serve as the convening hub for Knight-Hennessy Scholars, featuring small-group spaces, a lounge, classrooms, meeting, lecture and discussion rooms, offices, and a dining space for up to 100 people.
-The building site is between Lomita Drive and Roble Hall, next to the Lagunita Reservoir.

-4 trees will be removed, 1 tree will be relocated, and 15 trees will be planted.
-Estimated grading quantities are approximately 377 cubic yards of cut and 346 cubic yards of fill.
-This project is 16,470 academic sf, and required a redistribution of 16,490 sf from the East Campus District.
-The building space counts against the 2000 GUP building area cap.

-Development District: Lagunita

-Type of Project: Academic
+ASA Application Submitted: 07/24/2017, modification submitted 08/24/17 ASA Approved: Approved 09/07/2017 Status as of 08/31/18: Awaiting Building Permits.
+Construction expected to begin in 2019; expected completion in Summer 2020.
+Project Description: The Public Safety Building is a new 27,196 sf, two-story administrative essential services facility, intended to house the Stanford Department of Public Safety and its Departmental Operations Center.
+The project involves the demolition of the Public Safety Annex (-2,729 sf) once the new building is complete.
+The project included the redistribution of 4,267 sf from the East Campus District to the DAPER & Administrative District.
+Two oaks will be removed, four oaks and several other non-oaks will be planted on-site.
+Estimated grading quantities are approximately 500 cubic yards of cut and 2,400 cubic yards of fill.
+This project is academic and counts against the 2000 GUP academic square footage allocation.
+Development District: DAPER Type of Project: Academic

-Applicable GUP Conditions: Stanford is in compliance with Mitigation Monitoring and Reporting Program requirements and GUP Conditions for this project.
+Applicable GUP Conditions:

+Stanford is in compliance with Mitigation Monitoring and Reporting Program requirements and GUP Conditions for this project.
 Detailed summaries of project-related conditions are maintained in County project files.

-File No. 3497: Academic Advising and Rowing Center (Arrillaga Hall)
+File No. 11042: CCSC Child Care Center

-ASA Application Submitted: 10/20/2016, resubmitted 1/19/2017 ASA Approved: 03/02/2017 Status as of 08/31/17: Awaiting Building Permit Project Description: The Academic Advising and Rowing Center (AARC) is a new three- story building for academic advising, ergonomic rowing exercise, the campus wellness program, and offices for coaches.
-2 trees will be removed, 2 trees will be relocated, and 6 trees will be replanted.
-Estimated grading quantities are approximately 4,180 cubic yards of cut and 175 cubic yards of fill.
-This project totals 23,714 academic sf.
-The building space counts against the 2000 GUP building area cap.
-Development District: Campus Center Type of Project: Academic Applicable GUP Conditions: Stanford is in compliance with Mitigation Monitoring and Reporting Program requirements and GUP Conditions for this project.
+ASA Application Submitted: 05/11/2017 ASA Approved: Approved 07/13/2017 Status as of 08/31/18: Under construction.
+Expected completion in February 2019.
+Project Description: This childcare facility consolidates existing childcare programs from DAPER & Administrative and East Campus districts into a new set of childcare buildings and parking in the East Campus.
+This consolidation will allow 50 more children and their families to be added to the 180 served by the existing childcare facilities.
+The project is located across from the Bing Nursery School and Escondido Elementary School.
+The project adds zero net new academic square feet, utilizes 4,406 net new childcare square feet, and will add 30 net new parking spaces.
+6 oaks and 17 non-oak trees will be removed, and 4 oaks will be replanted on the site.
+Considerable effort was made to design around as many trees as possible.
+Estimated grading quantities are approximately 500 cubic yards of cut and 1,000 cubic yards of fill.
+This is a childcare project and counts against the 2000 GUP childcare square footage allocation.
+Development District: Demolitions in DAPER & Administrative and East Campus; Construction in East Campus Type of Project: Childcare <image/> Applicable GUP Conditions: Stanford is in compliance with Mitigation Monitoring and Reporting Program requirements and GUP Conditions for this project.
 Detailed summaries of project-related conditions are maintained in County project files.

-IV.
-Project Summaries